topepo/postcard/README.md

 - A list of the learners used for fitting the model using `fit_best_learner()`
   - Accessible through `ate$prognostic_info$learners`
-- The number of folds used for cross validation (`cv_folds`) and the historical data used for fitting the model
+- The number of folds used for cross validation (`cv_prog_folds`) and the historical data used for fitting the model